-Faculty working on a variety of scholarly and creative projects are welcome to apply.
-Additionally, the fellowship competition is also open to Michigan faculty who are developing innovative approaches involving digital text analysis, archive development, data visualization, or other digital tools, as well as faculty who are moving to new modes of scholarly communication.
+The fellowship competition is receptive to Michigan faculty who are developing innovative approaches involving digital text analysis, archive development, data visualization, or other digital tools, as well as faculty who are moving to new modes of scholarly communication.

 Deliver your application as a single pdf file that contains the first five elements listed below as an email attachment sent to HUM-FACAP1516@umich.edu.
 Alternatively, you may submit one single-sided hard copy (no staples, please).